Khrystyna Soloviy

 Khrystyna Ivanivna Soloviy (Note: Also transliterated as Solovii) (Христи́на Іва́нівна Солові́й; born 17 January 1993) is a Ukrainian singer-songwriter.
 Being of partial Lemko descent, she is known for modern rearrangements of Ukrainian folk music and original songwriting.
 Soloviy was nominated by YUNA two times, being the first artist whose production was carried out by Sviatoslav Vakarchuk.

 Positioning herself as one of the new generation of Ukrainian artists inspired by the Revolution of Dignity, she released her debut album Zhyva Voda containing traditional Ukrainian Lemko songs, combining folk melodies with contemporary sound.
 Forbes listed Khrystyna Soloviy as one of the "30 Most Promising Ukrainians Under 30" in 2022.

 Early life and education

 Khrystyna Ivanivna Soloviy was born on 17 January 1993 in Drohobych to a musical family.
-Her mother taught choir at the Drohobytsk Music School.
+Her mother taught choir at the Drohobych Music School.
 Solviy's grandmother was the head of a bandurist ensemble.
 She sang Galician songs to her grandchildren and told them Ukrainian fairy tales.

 In 2011, Soloviy graduated from music school, having studied piano.
 Of partial Lemko descent, she sang in a Lemko choir for three years after her family moved to Lviv.
 She performed at the Lemkivska Vatra festival with the choir.

 Soloviy also completed a program in philology at the Ivan Franko National University of Lviv.